khushibhatia4/Internship/README.md

 # Internship
-we will learn owasp juice shop and more
+we will learn Owasp juice shop and more